goetting/ez-flux/README.md

 ```
 ### History Recroding

-EZFlux will record history if history.recrod was set _true_ in the config or on construction.
+Passing recordHistory _true_ with options on constrcution will enable history recording.
 This allows you to exactly deduct what is manipulating your state and when.
-Please note, however, that the state scopes will only be shallow cloned. nested changes will not be documented.
+Please note, however, that the state scopes will only be shallow cloned.
+Thus, nested changes will not be documented.
-Further more you may also out the history to console, should you have a logging method enabled.

 ```JS
 import EZFlux from 'ez-flux';